aws/rolesanywhere-credential-helper/README.md

 We're working on addressing these limitations.
 Future releases may include support for some or all of these features.
 For the latest updates on feature support, refer to our release notes or documentation.

-### Workaround for parent key password authentication
+### Workaround for Parent Key Password Authentication

 To work around the parent key password authentication limitation: